RationalPoint/chess-cards/README.md

 This is a no-frills Command-line API that I wrote for creating Anki flashcards with chess position on a Mac.
 I make no claims about its portability to other systems.

-The file that holds your chess position data should be a yaml file for a collection of cards.
-See `test.yaml` for some examples.
+Each Anki deck for chess position data is associated with a yaml file.
+See `test.yaml` for an example.
 Here is a template showing the fields:

 ```
  card1: